 Work exchange programs are a fantastic way to travel for free by volunteering abroad.
-There are several different work exchange websites which help to connect potential volunteers with work exchange and volunteer placements all over the world.
+There are several different work exchange websites that help to connect potential volunteers with work exchange and volunteer placements all over the world.
 The one you may have already heard of is Workaway, but there are several other sites like Workaway which work in a similar way, each with their own advantages and disadvantages.
-I’ve brought together the six most popular work exchange sites to compare so you can choose the best one for you.
-We’ll cover Workaway, Worldpackers, HelpX, WWOOF, Hippohelp & Volunteers Base, and you’ll also find a $20 discount code to use on Worldpackers if you decide to try them out.
+I’ve brought together the six best work exchange sites to compare so you can choose the best one for you.
+We’ll cover Workaway, Worldpackers, HelpX, WWOOF, Hippohelp & Volunteers Base, and you’ll also find a $10 discount code to use on Worldpackers if you decide to try them out.

 What is a Work Exchange?